 Martha Boyce Donaldson stayed with John’s brother George Donaldson, also a farm bailiff in Thorpe, near Egham, Surrey.
 She became a nurse but by 1891 had TB and was a patient in Friedenfels, later Eversfield Hospital, in St Leonard's, Sussex.
 She must have improved as by 1911 she was a cook to the Stiff family in Wimbledon and died unmarried in July quarter 1928 in Kingston district.

 John Donaldson stayed initially with his grandparents James Douglas and Martha Ann née Boyce at their watchmaker’s in Egham High Street.
-Subsequently he was with his uncle Frederick Douglas when he started his own bakery in Egham High Street.
+Subsequently he was with his uncle Frederick Douglas when the latter started his own bakery in Egham High Street.
 John became a postman in Staines and married Emily Pond in June quarter 1896 in Staines district.
 They had two children: -

 Ernest John Donaldson born January quarter 1897 in Staines.
 He married Laura May Skudder on 10th March 1917 in St Stephen's Hounslow, and they had two children.
 He died in January quarter 1954 in Ealing district.